kpym/gm/README.md

 #### Using goreleaser

-After cloning this repo you can comile the sources with [goreleaser](https://github.com/goreleaser/goreleaser/) for all available platforms:
+After cloning this repo you can compile the sources with [goreleaser](https://github.com/goreleaser/goreleaser/) for all available platforms:

 ```shell
 git clone https://github.com/kpym/goldmark-cli.git .